AnthonyAkentiev/jobs/README.md

     - GitHub for developers.
 Since we are open source only, we require applicants for developer positions to have a very active and healthy GitHub profile.
     - Dribbble/Behance/portfolio for designers
     - CV/LinkedIn for other positions

+More specific instructions for each position can be found in the openings.

 ## If interested, check: [our culture](culture.md) → [openings](openings.md) → [how to apply](apply.md)